Opportunity Identification and Approvals

 Note that for National Science Foundation (NSF) sponsored grants, summer salary is limited to no more than two months of the academic year salary.

 Funding amounts to be applied toward travel required by the funder, are usually provided by the funder.

 Budgets for travel should include the cost for airfare, vehicle mileage (if traveling by car), daily per diem (as determined by GSA per diem rates), and if applicable, registration fees.

 PIs should identify the costs to travel to various locations to perform the work.
 An itinerary may be required if travel is a significant portion of the total cost.
 Some examples would be travel to various localities to conduct training or collect samples.

 Grant contracts may include consultant fees for experts outside of TMCC who provide a unique contribution to the project.
-A consultant is defined as an individual or organization hired to provide advice and/or service to the project within normal business operations and whose status is governed by Internal Revenue Code of Common Law.
+A consultant is defined as an individual or organization hired to provide advice and/or service to the project within normal business operations.
+Guidance on contracting with consultants can be provided by the TMCC Human Resources Department.

 The Federal government allows consultants under the following circumstances: